Closed-form solution of a general three-term recurrence relation: applications to Heun functions and social choice models: Introduction

 In this paper, we solve a general three-term recurrence relation using a simple linear algebraic method reliant on analytic results from the inversion of tridiagonal matrices \cite{usmani1994inversion}.
 This leads to expressions for the sequence $C_j$ in terms of determinants of tridiagonal matrix, which can be conveniently expressed in terms of products of orthogonal polynomials.
 These expressions allow one to see the analytic structure of the $C_j$ in terms of well-known mathematical operations.

 An application of recurrence relations of particular importance is in providing closed-form expressions for the Frobenius solutions of higher-order functions, whose coefficients in a series expansion are described by three-term (or higher-order) recurrence relations.
+These higher-order functions have been shown to be particularly relevant in the solutions of the master equations describing non-trivial models of binary choice \cite{holehouse2022exact} and community assembly \cite{mckane2000mean}.
 By \textit{higher-order} we mean that the number of singularities defining the function is greater than the number defining the hypergeometric differential equation (i.e., more than three), in which case the coefficients in the series expansion satisfy a two-term recurrence relation and can be solved by either Pochhammer or gamma functions \cite[Chap.~15]{dlmf2017digital}.
 The next highest order Fuchsian differential equation with four regular singularities defines the \textit{general Heun function}, whose Frobenius solutions satisfy a three-term recurrence relation.
 Due to the increasing complexity of problems considered in the physics literature, Heun functions are becoming increasingly common and describe solutions to problems in quantum mechanics \cite{el2008solutions,ralko2002heun,manning1935energy}, general relativity \cite{el2008solutions,leaver1986solutions} and have some applications to stochastic processes \cite{jain2020evolutionary} (see the review of Hortaccsu \cite{hortaccsu2018heun} and the references therein for further examples).
-A closed-form derivation of the series coefficients in the Frobenius solutions of Heun functions would allow researchers to easily obtain expressions defining polynomial solutions to Heun's differential equation.
-This has implications for eigenvalue problems in the physics literature, where the eigenspectrum of a physical problem described by a Heun function is determined by analyticity constraints.
+A closed-form derivation of the series coefficients in the Frobenius solutions of Heun functions would allow researchers to easily obtain expressions defining polynomial solutions to Heun's differential equation, and in the process determine the relaxation spectra of non-trivial social choice models.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:CFsol} we solve the recurrence relation in Eq.~\eqref{eq:genRR} using linear algebraic methods leading to the main result of our paper given by Eq.~\eqref{eq:mainRes}, and we relate this solution to the previous work conducted by Risken \cite{risken1996fokker} in Section \ref{sec:contF}.
 Then, in Sec.~\ref{sec:HeunFns} we review both Heun's general and confluent differential equations, and show how our general solution solves for the coefficients in the Frobenius solutions in closed-form.
 In Sec.~\ref{sec:socialChoice} we show how our results allow one to determine the relaxation rates to equilibrium in two models of social choice that have eigenfunctions described by functions of whose Frobenius solutions satisfy the three-term recurrence relation.
 Finally in Sec.~\ref{sec:conc} we conclude the study.